FormidableLabs/builder-victory-component-dev/CONTRIBUTING.md

 ### Events

 Victory's event system is as general as possible, with no hard-coded events.
-Events may be attached to any rendered element, and may target any other rendered element.
-In order for this system to work, all Victory components need to precalculate the props that will be provided to each element they will be responsible for rendering, and expose that calculation as a static method `getBaseProps` for higher order Victory components to use.
-The `getBaseProps` method should return an object with props stored by `eventKey` or `index` and type (usually `data` or `labels`).
-See [this example from VictoryScatter](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/helper-methods.js#L8).
-Events should be set up in the constructor of each component, and referenced when `componentWillMount` or `componentWillReceiveProps`, [like so](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L368).
-Events are then [bound to each rendered element](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L396), and any modifications caused by events and stored on state are [merged with the props of the rendered component](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L399).
-Any higher components that are responsible for coordinating other Victory components (_i.e._ VictoryChart, VictoryGroup) should make use of the [`VictorySharedEvents` wrapper](https://github.com/FormidableLabs/victory-core/blob/master/src/victory-shared-events/victory-shared-events.js).
+To make a component work with Victory's event system, use the [`addEvents`](https://github.com/FormidableLabs/victory-core/blob/master/src/victory-util/add-events.js) wrapper provided by `victory-core`.
+Components that use this wrapper should have a static method called `getBaseProps` that calculates props for each primitive component (_i.e._ each `Bar` and `VictoryLabel` rendered by `VictoryBar`). and a static array of `expectedComponents` that may also have devault events.
+See [`VictoryBar`](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-bar/victory-bar.js#L143) and [its helper-methods](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-bar/helper-methods.js#L96) for an example.